 Digital sovereignty refers to a nation’s or entity’s control over its digital assets, data, and technology – to create, access, and govern digital information and infrastructure without undue external influence.
 Local regulations might require data to remain in an area within a certain jurisdiction and be operated only by personnel from within this area.
 In some cases, digital sovereignty rules might be more specific and complex, requiring comprehensive data protection or the use of separated clouds, disconnected operations, etc.

 Let’s imagine that you’re running a business in one of the European Union countries.
-You don’t want your data (including the personal data of your customers) to leave the EU – not only because of European regulations but also your company’s security policies.
-The ideal situation would be that the servers with your data are located in the EU, they are maintained by EU citizens employed in a company registered in EU, and everything works according to the European regulations (both the present ones and those that will probably soon come into life).
+You don’t want your data (including the personal data of your customers) to leave the EU, not only because of European regulations but also your company’s security policies.
+The ideal situation would be that the servers with your data are located in the EU, they are maintained by EU citizens employed in a company registered in the EU, and everything works according to the European regulations (both the present ones and those that will probably soon come into force).
 That’s exactly what the sovereign cloud promises.

 The Oracle sovereign cloud is a service – or rather a group or services because there are several different options – that allows companies to access the power of the cloud while meeting regulatory, compliance and legal requirements specific to their region or field of work.
 It offers the following capabilities: